“I was told that you can’t think yourself into the right actions, you have to act your way into the right thinking…”

-– Life with Hope, first edition, page 35
+– My Best Thinking Got Me Here, Life with Hope, second edition, page 176

 Living Every Day with Hope – Copyright © 2025 Marijuana Anonymous World Services.
 All rights reserved.
 No part of this book may be reproduced by any means without the written permission of the publisher.
 Marijuana Anonymous groups have been granted limited permission to quote Living Every Day with Hope.